nuxeo/nos-jx-trigger-pipeline/README.md

 `trigger-pipeline` can automatically discover Jenkins servers created via the [Jenkins Operator](https://jenkinsci.github.io/kubernetes-operator/).

-In addition you can register any Jenkins servers you wish to the Jenkins Server Registry via the `tp server add` command.
+In addition you can register any Jenkins servers you wish to the Jenkins Server Registry via the `tp add` command.

 To add a new Jenkins server with a guided wizard:

 ```
-tp server add
+tp add
 ```

 If you already know the name, URL, username and API Token then you can use:

 ```
-tp server add
+tp add
 ```

 ### Removing Jenkins Servers